savagewebdev/frontend-nanodegree-arcade-game/README.md

 ## Dependencies

+[Udacity Pre-Existing Code](https://github.com/udacity/frontend-nanodegree-arcade-game) - Much of the game's pre-existing engine has been provided by Udacity for use in the Arcade Game Clone Project.
-[Axis-Aligned Bounding Box](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection#Axis-Aligned_Bounding_Box) - Framework used for collision physics
+[Axis-Aligned Bounding Box](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection#Axis-Aligned_Bounding_Box) - Framework used for the game's collision physics.

 ## Contributing